ADHD: Is What You Eat Slowing You Down?

 Treating ADHD With Diet

 Treating ADHD with diet is a viable option.
 In fact, studies show certain foods can optimize brain function, improving focus and decreasing hyperactivity.
-By contrast, deficiencies of certain nutrients can worsen symptoms of ADHD.
+By contrast, deficiencies in certain nutrients can worsen symptoms of ADHD.
 Here are a few nutrients that can worsen ADHD symptoms if levels are too low.

-Zinc helps the digestive system function properly, supports the immune system, and helps maintain a proper metabolism.
+Zinc helps the digestive system function properly, supports the immune system, and helps maintain proper metabolism.
 The mineral zinc is also a powerful nutrient for the brain.
 It regulates dopamine in the brain, which can make Ritalin and similar ADHD drugs work better by making the brain more responsive to dopamine.
 Many studies show a correspondence between low levels of zinc and inattention.

 Foods that contain high levels of zinc include meat, seeds, nuts, shellfish, and eggs.

 Iron is responsible for transporting oxygen throughout the body, helping convert blood sugar to energy, and supporting the immune system.
 Iron is also a key mineral for making dopamine and other neurotransmitters.
 Indeed, low iron levels have been associated with cognitive problems and extreme ADHD symptoms.
 Foods that contain high levels of iron include liver, turkey, spinach, and shellfish.

 Magnesium is responsible for bone formation, calcium absorption, and heart health.
 Magnesium is another mineral necessary for making neurotransmitters in the brain.
 Magnesium has been shown to soothe brain activity, which can moderate hyperactivity.
 Foods that contain high levels of magnesium include pumpkin seeds, spinach, cashews, sunflower seeds, and avocados.